TinaTiel/obs-chatbot-python/README.md

 You're free to use it, but please be aware I'm not spending anymore time on this.
 You're of course welcome to fork this repository and develop on your own independently.

+Follow development of the new version of OBS Chatbot at: https://github.com/TinaTiel/obs-chatbot

 # Dependencies
 This project requires Python 3+, and dependencies are defined in requirements.txt.
 Install them with:
 ```